Moving Checklist for the Things Your Movers Won’t Pack

 When it’s time to pack for a move, there’s a lot to do.
 You have to buy moving supplies, such as boxes, tape, bubble wrap, etc. You have to set a packing schedule, throw a packing party and in general make time for sorting through and packing away your belongings.

-An alternative is hiring movers, like Allied Van Lines, to pack your belongings for you.
+An alternative is hiring local and long distance movers, like Allied Van Lines, to pack your belongings for you.
 However, there are certain things your movers cannot – or shouldn’t – pack.
 See the following moving checklist so you’re aware of what these items are and can strategize about what to do with them before the movers arrive.

 Potentially dangerous items

 Movers often have a moving checklist with hazardous items they cannot move – and they’ll likely refuse to pack them as well.
 These items can include, but aren’t limited to: